The Peninsula Manila

-The Peninsula Manila (colloquially Manila Pen or simply Manila Peninsula), is a 5-star luxury hotel in the Philippines.
-It is located on the corner of Ayala Avenue and Makati Avenue in the Makati Central Business District.
-It is located also in Barangay Urdaneta.
-This hotel is part of The Peninsula Hotels chain based in Hong Kong and is the first hotel of that chain outside the Chinese territory.
+The Peninsula Manila (colloquially known as the Manila Peninsula or simply Manila Pen), is a 5-star luxury hotel in the Philippines.
+It is located on the corner of Ayala Avenue and Makati Avenue in the Makati Central Business District, falling under the jurisdiction of Barangay Urdaneta.
+The hotel is part of The Peninsula Hotels chain based in Hong Kong and is the first hotel of that chain outside the Chinese territory.